Current incidence of the disease at a glance, recommendations and mandatory vaccination by country August 18, 2025

 Vietnam

-Diarrhoeal disease risk nationwide, cholera is also endemic.
-Take care of food and drinking water hygiene.
+Risk of diarrheal diseases nationwide; cholera is also endemic.
+Observe food and drinking water hygiene.

 Dengue